CmrCrabs/NEA/paperwork.typ

   $ "this algorithm is ridiculous, will write up after learning roots of unity & partial derivatives" $
 \

-==== JONSWAP (Joint North Sea Wave Observation Project) Spectrum @OW-Spectra @JONSWAP-2 @Jump-Trajectory @Empirical-Spectra The fourier amplitude is made up of 2 components, being the directional spread $D (theta, omega)$ and energy spectrum $S(omega)$.
+==== JONSWAP (Joint North Sea Wave Observation Project) Spectrum @OW-Spectra @JONSWAP-2 @Jump-Trajectory @Empirical-Spectra @Acerola-FFT
 The energy spectrum determines the height of the wave at a given frequency.
 The JONSWAP energy spectrum is a more parameterised version of the Philips Spectrum used in  @JTessendorf, simulating an ocean that is not fully developed (as recent oceanographic literature has determined this does not happen).
 The increase in parameters allows simulating a wider breadth of real world conditions.
   $ S(omega) = (alpha g^2) / (omega^5) "exp" [- beta (omega_p / omega)^4] gamma^r $
   $ r = exp [ - (omega -omega_p)^2 / (2w_p ^2 sigma ^2)] $
   $ alpha = 0.076 ( (U_(10) ^2) / (F g))^(0.22) $